 The RPC staff identified candidates for youth inspectors in their geographic region.
 The candidates shall be 18 years of age at the time of operation and should be youthful in appearance.
-Also, they will have good communications skills, capable of following specific and general directions, available to work after regular hours or weekends, and available to visit outlets from different municipalities in the assigned RPC.
+Also, they will have good communication skills, be capable of following specific and general directions, be available to work after regular hours or weekends, and visit outlets from different municipalities in the assigned RPC.
 All the candidates must possess a valid identification card.

-Staff from the RPC staff interviewed youth inspector candidates and submitted a listing of preliminary choices to MHAASA Prevention Tobacco Coordinator for a second interview.
-In the second interview, the Tobacco Coordinator assessed applicant's interest in participating in the study, verifying the candidate's physical appearance, verbal and writing skills and ability to follow instructions.
+Staff from the RPC staff interviewed youth inspector candidates and submitted a listing of preliminary choices to the MHAASA Prevention Tobacco Coordinator, who conducted a second interview.
+In the second interview, the Tobacco Coordinator assessed the applicant's interest in participating in the study, verifying the candidate's physical appearance, verbal and writing skills and following instructions.
 After the selection was made, applicants had to comply with the agency contracting requirements.

 At least one youth inspector was contracted by each RPC to conduct the random unannounced inspections as required.
-Youth inspectors were trained on the inspection protocol using written materials, verbal instructions, videos, role-play exercises, and data collection methods by the researchers.
+Youth inspectors were trained on the inspection protocol using written materials, verbal instructions, videos, role-play exercises, and data collection methods by the investigators.